genderkit/genderkit/_resources/housing.md

 [*Simon Community NI*](http://simoncommunity.org/) provide homelessness support throughout Northern Ireland and have a 24/7 helpline.

-*Albert Kennedy Trust* provide support for LGBTQ+ young people (aged 16-25).
-They are currently not accepting new referrals for support, but their [online advice hub](https://www.akt.org.uk/Blogs/online) offers advice on a range of topics including how to access support from local councils.
+[*Albert Kennedy Trust*](https://www.akt.org.uk) provide support for LGBTQ+ young people (aged 16-25) who are homeless or at risk of homelessness.
+They can help and advise you around accessing housing services or emergency accommodation.
+You can also access their [online advice hub](https://www.akt.org.uk/Blogs/online) for information on a range of housing topics.

 [*The Outside Project*](https://lgbtiqoutside.org) provide an LGBTQ+-specific homeless shelter and community centre in London, as well as a [domestic abuse refuge](https://lgbtiqoutside.org/star/).